The Best Things to Do in Budapest: An Insider's Guide From Two People Who Lived Here

 RELAX IN BUDAPEST’S EXQUISITE BATHS

-Budapest sits atop one of the largest thermal basins in the world, a curious geographical phenomenon that allows 40,000m3 of delightful, mineral-rich water to spring to the surface every day.
+Budapest sits atop one of the largest thermal basins in the world, 40,000 cubic metres of mineral-rich water spring to the surface every day.
+The Romans were the first to harness it.
+The Ottomans arrived in the 16th century and built their hammam-style complexes on top.

 SZECHENYI BATHS